koogar/HardwareSerialMonitor/README.md

 Settings Tab:

-    Enable, Tick : "Allow task to be run on demand"
+    To Enable, Tick : "Allow task to be run on demand"

-    Disable, Tick: "Stop the task if it runs longer than"
+    To Disable, Tick: "Stop the task if it runs longer than"

 ---------------------------------------------------------------------------------------------------------